A Plea to Consider believing on Jesus

 Can you imagine hearing this man preach Jesus, knowing that he had caused and approved of people being murdered for this same faith?
 These people knew Paul, and even the believers were afraid of him in the beginning.
 The top of the Jewish hierarchy, going to all lengths, to find and hunt down these Christians.
 And then they see this same fierce man in the Synagogues preaching that Jesus Christ is indeed the Son of God that was prophesied to come?
 Wow, that must have been met with shock, disbelief, fear, marveling…

-Only Jesus can make us righteous in God’s eyes.
+Only Jesus can make us righteous in God’s eyes when we believe upon Him as our Savior.
 He died for us on the cross, the only acceptable sacrifice in God’s eyes (perfect).
 And He rose again from the dead, just like the Scriptures said He would.
-This not only showed us that He was God, (because obviously only He has power over life and death), but also in His victory over death, he showed us, that we too will rise again.
+This not only showed us that He was God, (because obviously only He has power over life and death), but also in His victory over death, he showed us, that we too will rise again from the dead (see 1 Cor 15:50-58).
 He was innocent, He had committed no wrong, the only perfect man since Adam, yet He was fully man and fully God, giving Himself for us.
-If we will only believe on Him.
+If we will only believe on Him to save us.

 He was the Passover Lamb spoken of in the Bible, foreshadowed in the story of Abraham offering up his son Isaac as a sacrifice.
-So many did not understand that story, but it was a story of a perfect Father who loved the world so much, that He sent His only begotten and beloved Son to die on the cross for us, that whosever would believe, would not perish, but they would have everlasting life… (John 3:16pp).
+So many did not understand that story, But it was a picture of The perfect Father (God) who loved the world so much, that He sent His only begotten and beloved Son to die on the cross for us, that whosever would believe, would not perish, but they would have everlasting life… (John 3:16pp).

 In this story, God stopped Abraham from sacrificing Isaac, instead providing the sacrifice Himself (a ram caught in the thickets by his horns).
 This was a foreshadowing of God also not withholding His beloved Son Jesus.
 God, desiring that none of us should perish, gave us His Son, the Lamb of God (Jn.
-1:29)
+1:29).
+Abraham demonstrated his faith in God knowing that God promised him a lineage through Isaac.
+He would either stop him or raise him from the dead, he did not know but he believed God.
+He was called a friend of God.

-What will be the outcome of those who reject Him?
+What will be the outcome of those who reject Him as their Savior?

 Jesus Himself said many times simply what we must do.
 Here, we are told whoever believes has eternal life, but the one that does not, will face God’s wrath.